 Please book below with eventbrite.

 This tour: Monday 16 August 2021 (Peterloo Day), 2.30pm.

-Meet: Central Library, St Peter’s Square
+Meet: Central Library, St Peter’s Square.

-Booking: Please book here with eventbrite.
+Booking: Please press here to book with Eventbrite.

-The government was at war with France which saw Wellington triumph over Napoleon’s forces at Waterloo in 1815.
+The government was at war with France, which saw Wellington triumph over Napoleon’s forces at Waterloo in 1815.

 But as Paul Foot once wrote, the British government was also waging war against its own people.